USS Barnett: Sicily

 After a month of west coast shipyard overhaul, Barnett was reclassified APA-5 on 1 February 1943 and transferred to the east coast in March.
 Barnett loaded troops of the 45th Infantry Division for a Chesapeake Bay landing exercise at Cedar Point, Maryland, on 12 April.
-Barnett sailed from Norfolk, Virginia, on 10 May 1943 with convoy UGF 8A as flagship of the Third Transport Division commanded by Commodore Campbell Edgar, escorted by USS Savannah (CL-42) and 12 destroyers, and arrived in Oran, Algeria, on 23 May 1943.
+Barnett sailed from Norfolk, Virginia, on 10 May 1943 with convoy UGF 8A as flagship of the Third Transport Division commanded by Commodore Campbell Dallas Edgar, escorted by USS Savannah (CL-42) and 12 destroyers, and arrived in Oran, Algeria, on 23 May 1943.
 On 5 July 1943 Barnett sailed with convoy NCF 1 carrying the 26th Regimental Combat Team with General Theodore Roosevelt Jr. to the Sicilian occupation.
 Barnett arrived at Gela, Sicily, at 0025 10 July 1943 and began landing troops at 0245 for the Amphibious Battle of Gela.
 During an Italian SM-79 bombing attack off the coast of Sicily on 11 July 1943, a bomb burst close aboard Barnetts port bow abreast of the forward hatch putting a hole in the hull and causing subsequent flooding.
 The ship was made to list to starboard to bring the hole above the water line.
 Seven men were killed and 35 injured; all were Army personnel.
 On the evening of 12 July Barnett steamed under her own power with convoy CNF 1 to Algiers, Algeria, for repairs, arriving 15 July.